 DHHI started as a specialist of the difficult Nyāya philosophy, then proceeded lyrical anthologies and alaṅkāra.
-Tried to understand Indian literature on its own, free of Western canons.
-Among his many (more than 50) students were W. Doniger, D. Eck, Ph.
-Granoff, M. Hara, J. S. Hawley, J. M. Masson, B. K. Matilal, I. V. Peterson, D. Pingree, K. H. Potter, S. Pollock, R. Thurman and G. Tubb.
+He tried to understand Indian literature on its own, free of Western canons.
+He was popular teacher.
+Among his many (more than 50 doctorates) students were Kenneth K. Chen, E. C. Dimock Jr., W. Doniger, D. Eck, M. D. Eckel, K. W. Folkert, Ph.
+Granoff, M. Hara, G. L. Hart III, J. S. Hawley, S. D. Joshi, J. M. Masson, B. K. Matilal, M. Nagatomi, I. V. Peterson, D. Pingree, K. H. Potter, S. Pollock, M. Tachikawa, R. Thurman, G. Tubb and A. Thrasher.
 In 1951-83 editor of the H.O.S.

 Publications: Materials for the Study of Navya-Nyāya Logic.
 181 p.
 H.O.S.
 40. Cambridge, Mass.
 1951.